Tulsa Athletic

 Tulsa Athletic is an American soccer team and are based in Tulsa, Oklahoma, United States.
-2013 was their inaugural season in the National Premier Soccer League (NPSL), which is a national league at the fourth tier of the American soccer pyramid.
+The 2023 NPSL National Champion, 2013 was their inaugural season in the National Premier Soccer League (NPSL), which is a national league at the fourth tier of the American soccer pyramid.
 They compete in the NPSL's Heartland Conference.
 The team maintains amateur status under NPSL rules, allowing college players to participate without losing their collegiate eligibility.
-The club currently plays at Athletic Community Field at Hicks Park since the 2022 season, having previously played at Veterans Park (2018–21), LaFortune Stadium (2017) and Drillers Stadium (2013-16), the former home of the Tulsa Drillers baseball team.
+The club currently plays at Athletic Community Field at Hicks Park since the 2022 season, having previously played at Veterans Park (2018–21), LaFortune Stadium (2017) and Drillers Stadium (2013–16), the former home of the Tulsa Drillers baseball team.

+On May 20, 2024, Tulsa Athletic were suspended from the NPSL, meaning that they wouldn't defend their title.
+On July 31 they announced that they would leave the NPSL in order to start their own amateur league entitled "The League for Clubs", with Athletic being founding members alongside Atlantic City FC, FC Davis, Kingston Stockade FC and Napa Valley 1839 FC.

 Crest and colors

 The green that Athletic wears is symbolic of "green country", the moniker given to the area of Oklahoma where Tulsa sits.
 The gold in the pinstripes that appear on the home kit (and are the dominant color of the away kit) represents trophies, championships, and victory.
 The crest is a pink shield featuring a unicorn facing a lion surrounding a soccer ball, symbolizing both strength and magic.
 The pink color of the crest is designed to illustrate the heart.
 The badge's location over the heart on the jersey signifies that all who wear the crest (players and fans alike) share the same heart.